Posts tagged dreaming

 Dreams Need Help Too

 We all have dreams, don’t we?
-One of mine, which has taken almost a decade to realize, has recently come to fruition.
-My office area was transformed from a crazy hodgepodge of furniture into a beautifully designed space created and organized just for me.
+One of mine, which has taken almost a decade to come to fruition, has recently been realized.
+My office area was transformed from a crazy hodgepodge of furniture into a beautifully designed office space created and organized just for me.

 Guess what?
 It didn’t happen quickly or on its own.
 I needed lots of help along the way.
-It was a learning process that involved patience, persistence, creativity, and other people.
+It was a learning process that required patience, persistence, creativity, and collaboration with others.
 To all the fellow goal chasers and dream seekers, I'd love to hear your thoughts.

 Dreams Need Help – 8 Tips